-Once you have received the Advisor and Scientific Review Attestations, from the Dissertation Director, submit the following (via email): (1) the completed protocol/application forms, (2) supplemental documents (as required), (3) signed (Advisor & Scientific) Attestation forms and (4) a PDF of the eIRB submission, (as applicable and only IF the student has already started the eIRB process), to Suzanna Trejo-Robinson in the MEZCOPH Research Office: (COPH- Research@arizona.edu and please Cc: suzanna@arizona.edu).
+Once you have received the Advisor and Scientific Review Attestations, from the Dissertation Director, submit the following: (1) the completed protocol/application forms, (2) supplemental documents (as required), (3) signed (Advisor & Scientific Review) Attestation forms and (4) a PDF of the eIRB submission, (as applicable and only IF the student has already started the eIRB process), to the MEZCOPH ADR/Research Office and Suzanna Trejo-Robinson: (COPH-Research@arizona.edu and please Cc: suzanna@arizona.edu).

 Students MUST copy their Dissertation Director and the Manager of MS and Doctoral Programs on this e-mail.
 Suzanna will inform the student of any needed revisions.

-If the project activities are clearly not human research activities, Suzanna can (sometimes) approve the DOHR form internally, (only when IRB review is not required).
+If the project activities are clearly not human research activities, Suzanna can (sometimes) approve the DOHR form internally, (but only when IRB review is not required).
 If this is the case, Suzanna will send an approval email, confirming the form/project has been internally approved.
-If it's not clear, or if the student PI requires an official IRB approval letter, (if requested by journals, sites, sponsors, etc.), the DORH form will need to be submitted through eIRB, for UA-IRB review.
+(This only applies to the Determination of Human Research (DOHR) applications.)
+If it's not clear, or if the student PI requires an official IRB approval letter, (if requested by journals, sites, sponsors, etc.), the DORH form should be submitted directly, through eIRB, for UA-IRB review.

-Students should NOT submit the IRB Protocol in eIRB until all required Attestation forms and final revisions are completed.
+\(Students should NOT submit the IRB Protocol in eIRB until all required Attestation form approvals and final revisions are completed.)